sdairs/tinybird-trigger/README.md

 # tinybird-trigger

-This are example task implementations for Tinybird APIs using [trigger.dev](https://trigger.dev).
+This repo contains a set of example task implementations for Tinybird APIs using [trigger.dev](https://trigger.dev).

 ## Tasks